chacharesarish/chacharesarish/README.md

 # 👋 Hi, I'm Sarish Chachare
 ### **Data Analyst | Data Science Trainee**

-Data Analyst and Computer Engineering Graduate specializing in turning raw data points into actionable corporate strategies.
-My engineering foundation, combined with deep analytics specialization, allows me to approach data pipelines with structural efficiency and a business-first mindset.
+Data Analyst and Computer Engineering graduate with a specialization in Business Analytics, passionate about transforming data into meaningful business insights.
+With a strong foundation in analytics, statistics, and problem-solving, I enjoy working with data to uncover trends, measure performance, and support data-driven decision-making.

-Currently sharpening my advanced machine learning and statistical modeling capabilities as a Data Science Trainee at Newton School.
-I focus heavily on structured database design, automated ETL pipelines, predictive analytics, and deploying functional interactive dashboards.
+Currently advancing my skills as a Data Science Trainee at Newton School, where I work on SQL, Python, data visualization, machine learning, dashboard development, and real-world business case studies.
+My interests include exploratory data analysis (EDA), KPI reporting, predictive analytics, and business intelligence.

-🚀 **Actively Seeking Opportunities:** I am currently open to full-time Data Analyst roles where I can deploy my technical skill set to drive business impact.
+🚀 **Actively Seeking Opportunities:** Open to full-time Data Analyst, Business Analyst, and BI Analyst roles where I can apply data analytics, visualization, and problem-solving skills to create measurable business impact.

 ---